jfrog/artifactory-docker-builder/examples/README.md

 ##Examples

-Here you can find Dockerfiles to build the latest image of each Artifactory type.
+These examples provide Dockerfiles you can use to build the latest image of each Artifactory type.

 ##Build